 Even better than that, all the smoothies are dairy-free and contain no added sugar—making them paleo and vegan-friendly.

-Beyond using a good blender, I’ve discovered a few tricks for making smoothies sweet and creamy without the use of diary or bananas, and I’ve put them into these recipes down below.
+Beyond using a good blender, I’ve discovered a few tricks for making smoothies sweet and creamy without the use of dairy or bananas, and I’ve put them into these recipes down below.
 I hope you love them!
 Let’s dig in.

 The almond butter in this smoothie gives it a great nutty, roasted flavor profile that reminds me of a fresh baked strawberry shortcake!
 Medjool dates are added for sweetness—make sure to find the big soft ones, and don’t forget to remove the pits before blending.